pantelis-giankulidis/django/docs/intro/tutorial02.md

         votes = models.IntegerField(default=0)

-Here, each model is represented by a class that subclasses :class:`django.db.models.Model`.
+Here, each model is represented by a class that subclasses `django.db.models.Model`.
 Each model has a number of class variables, each of which represents a database field in the model.

-Each field is represented by an instance of a :class:`~django.db.models.Field` class -- e.g., :class:`~django.db.models.CharField` for character fields and :class:`~django.db.models.DateTimeField` for datetimes.
+Each field is represented by an instance of a `~django.db.models.Field` class -- e.g., `~django.db.models.CharField` for character fields and `~django.db.models.DateTimeField` for datetimes.
 This tells Django what type of data each field holds.

-The name of each :class:`~django.db.models.Field` instance (e.g.
+The name of each `~django.db.models.Field` instance (e.g.
 ``question_text`` or ``pub_date``) is the field's name, in machine-friendly format.
 You'll use this value in your Python code, and your database will use it as the column name.

-You can use an optional first positional argument to a :class:`~django.db.models.Field` to designate a human-readable name.
+You can use an optional first positional argument to a `~django.db.models.Field` to designate a human-readable name.
 That's used in a couple of introspective parts of Django, and it doubles as documentation.
 If this field isn't provided, Django will use the machine-readable name.
 In this example, we've only defined a human-readable name for ``Question.pub_date``.
 For all other fields in this model, the field's machine-readable name will suffice as its human-readable name.

-Some :class:`~django.db.models.Field` classes have required arguments.
+Some `~django.db.models.Field` classes have required arguments.
-:class:`~django.db.models.CharField`, for example, requires that you give it a :attr:`~django.db.models.CharField.max_length`.
+`~django.db.models.CharField`, for example, requires that you give it a `max_length`.
 That's used not only in the database schema, but in validation, as we'll soon see.

-A :class:`~django.db.models.Field` can also have various optional arguments; in this case, we've set the :attr:`~django.db.models.Field.default` value of ``votes`` to 0.
+A `~django.db.models.Field` can also have various optional arguments; in this case, we've set the default value of
+``votes`` to 0.

-Finally, note a relationship is defined, using :class:`~django.db.models.ForeignKey`.
+Finally, note a relationship is defined, using `~django.db.models.ForeignKey`.
 That tells Django each ``Choice`` is related to a single ``Question``.
 Django supports all the common database
 relationships: many-to-one, many-to-many, and one-to-one.